ckan/ckan/doc/api.rst

 GET-able API Functions
 ----------------------

-Functions defined in `ckan.logic.action.get`_ can also be called with an HTTP GET request.
+Functions defined in :doc:`ckan.logic.action.get` can also be called with an HTTP GET request.
 For example, to search for datasets (packages) matching the search query ``spending``, on demo.ckan.org, open this URL in your browser::